-2.5.5 Supervisory Control And Data Acquisition (SCADA)
+2.5.5 Supervisory Control and Data Acquisition (SCADA)

-South Gippsland Water utilise the OneBox Supervisory Control & Data Acquisition (SCADA) and control system which allows real time monitoring, control and alarming of on-property pump stations.
+South Gippsland Water utilise the OneBox Supervisory Control & Data Acquisition (lota Portal).
+The control system allows real time monitoring, control and alarming of on-property pump stations and is operated by South East Water.
 The control boxes also assist in managing the flow of wastewater into the network.